nyuhanc/Isotopes-in-precipitation-statistics/README.md

     - MA (Major axis regression)
     - RMA (Reduced major axis regression)

-The complete description of used methods can be found on https://slonip.ijs.si/data/ under the segment 'EVALUATION OF DATA'
+The complete description of used methods can be found on https://slonip.ijs.si/data/ under the segment 'Evaluation of data'.

 INSTRUCTIONS